Lipschitz continuity of expected value under decision-dependent uncertainty with moving support: Preliminaries and problem formulation

 and, in that case, we define the modulus of calmness of $f$ at $x$, $\calm(f,x)$, as the infimum of such constants $L$ as $\delta$ vanishes, or equivalently

 We say that $f$ is uniformly calm if the constant $\calm(f,x)$ is uniformly bounded for $x\in M$.

-It is well-known that the concepts of local Lipschitzianity and (global) Lipschitzianity are equivalent if the domain is a compact space (see, e.g., \cite[Theorem 2.1.6]{cobzacs2019lipschitz}).
-In contrast, uniform calmness is weaker than uniform local Lipschitzianity, even in compact spaces.
+It is well-known that the concepts of local Lipschitz continuity and (global) Lipschitz continuity are equivalent if the domain is a compact space (see, e.g., \cite[Theorem 2.1.6]{cobzacs2019lipschitz}).
+In contrast, uniform calmness is weaker than uniform local Lipschitz continuity, even in compact spaces.
 Indeed, we can take

 and $f:M\to\R$ given by $f(0):=0$ and $f(x):=n^{-2}\sin(n)$ for $x\in I_n$ with $n\in \N$.
 Clearly, $M$ is compact and $\calm(f,x)=0$ for all $x\in M$ while $f$ is not locally Lipschitz around $0$.
 However, there is a reasonable framework where these concepts coincide, namely, the \emph{quasiconvex spaces}.
 A metric space $(M,d_M)$ is said to be $c$-quasiconvex with $c\geq 1$ (see e.g. \cite{LiuZhou2023HJmetricspaces} and the references therein) if for every $x,y\in M$ there exists a continuous curve $\gamma:[0,1]\to M$ connecting $x$ and $y$ (i.e. $\gamma(0) = x$ and $\gamma(1) = y$), such that $\ell(\gamma) \leq cd_M(x,y)$, where $\ell(\gamma)$ is the length of $\gamma$, that is,